How to save energy at home - 31 expert-approved tips to save energy, money and the planet

 One way in which everyone (both owners and renters) can save energy and cash is by doing one simple thing with our appliances – and it could save some of us hundreds of pounds.
 This simple thing is switching off unused appliances and devices in our homes.

 Obviously it can't be helped that some appliances, like a fridge or freezer have to kept on all the time.
-However, loads of other appliances should be switched off at the wall and unplugged if possible.
+However, other appliances should be switched off at the wall and unplugged if possible.

-Items like televisions or smart speakers use up energy which is known as 'Phantom Load'.
+Items like televisions or smart speakers use up energy, which is known as 'Phantom Load'.
 This is the way in which energy is invisibly drained without users necessarily knowing about it.

 While the average UK household could be wasting £140 a year through their Phantom Load, across the UK savings of almost £4 billion can be made if we all switch off things collectively.